As overseas travel begins to resume, I share my top tips for travelling during Covid-19 to help you on your way.

 10. Check your travel insurance before you travel

 It is vital that you check with your travel insurance company before you travel to see exactly what you are covered for.
-Most travel insurance companies will cover you if you are travelling to countries on a ‘Green List’.
-Hower, flights will still operate to other countries, not considered as safe by governments.
-You will find that government advisory in place against non-essential travel will still be in place to selected countries.
+You will find that if government advisory in place against non-essential travel to selected countries.
 If this is the case, you are technically travelling at your own risk and your travel insurance will more than likely be invalidated.

 But most of all… Embrace change